telerik/maui-docs/controls/navigationview/header.md

 # .NET MAUI NavigationView Header

 The Telerik UI for .NET MAUI NavigationView control has a navigation header.
-The header contains a toggle navigation button (for opening and closing the navigation page) and HeaderText.
-You can fully customize the HeaderText and add additional elements to it by using the `HeaderTemplate`.
+The header contains a toggle navigation button (for opening and closing the navigation page) and `HeaderText`.
+You can customize the `HeaderText` and add additional elements to it by using the `HeaderTemplate`.

 ## Configure the Header

 * `HeaderText` (`string`)&mdash;Defines the text that is displayed in the NavigationView header.
-* `HeaderTemplate` (`DataTemplate`)&mdash;Specifies the content template for the Navigationview header.
+* `HeaderTemplate` (`DataTemplate`)&mdash;Specifies the content template for the NavigationView header.
 * `HeaderStyle` (`string`)&mdash;Specifies the style applied to the header, this includes the text and the navigation button.
 For more details review the [NavigationView Header Styling]({%slug navigationview-styling%}) article.

 ## Toggle Navigation Button